TheOpenResumeProject/webapp/README.md

-# webapp
-A tool to get your resume converted to conform to the OpenResume standard.
+**A tool to convert resumes to the OpenResume standard**

+1. **Set up the landing page (index.html):**
+   - Create an `index.html` file, which will serve as the landing page.
-Set up index.html file – This will be the landing page for the web app.
-Include a form where users can upload resumes in PDF format.
+   - Add a form to allow users to upload resumes in PDF format.

+2. **Link the script (script.js):**
-Create a script.js file and link it to index.html.
-In the script file, use a reader (like FileReader) to extract the content of the uploaded file and store it in sessionStorage (optionally as a JSON string).
+   - Create a `script.js` file and link it to `index.html`.
+   - In the script, use a tool like `FileReader` to extract the content of the uploaded PDF file.
+   - Store the extracted content in `sessionStorage`, optionally as a JSON string.

+3. **Add a 'Next' button:**
-After the resume is uploaded, users will click a 'Next' button that directs them to the editor.html page.
+   - After the resume is uploaded, include a 'Next' button.
+   - Clicking this button should navigate users to the `editor.html` page.

+4. **Display the resume content (editor.html):**
-As a test, display the content of the resume on the editor.html page.
+   - On the `editor.html` page, display the content of the uploaded resume as a test.

+5. **Transmit content to the backend:**
-On the editor.html page, create a button to transmit the PDF content to the backend.
+   - Add a button on the `editor.html` page to send the PDF content to the backend for processing.

-Set up a Python virtual environment: Create a virtual environment named .venv for Python 3.
+6. **Set up Python virtual environment:**
+   - Create a virtual environment for Python 3 using the following command:
+     ```
+     python3 -m venv .venv
+     ```

-Activate the virtual environment by running source .venv/bin/activate.
+   - Activate the virtual environment:
+     ```
+     source .venv/bin/activate
+     ```

+7. **Install dependencies:**
+   - Run the following command to install necessary packages from `requirements.txt`:
+     ```
-Run pip install -r requirements.txt to install the necessary packages.
+     pip install -r requirements.txt
+     ```

-Once the virtual environment is activated, the name of the project will appear in the terminal prompt.
+   - Once activated, the virtual environment name will appear in your terminal prompt.

-Set up app.py (and other project files) in the same folder as the project environment but outside the virtual environment directory (which only holds dependencies and packages).
+8. **Set up backend (app.py):**
+   - Create an `app.py` file in the project folder (outside of the `.venv` directory).

-In the app.py file, create functions with endpoints to handle routing for the web pages and to receive the content sent from editor.html (mentioned in step 5).
+   - In `app.py`, define routes for handling web page navigation and for receiving the content sent from `editor.html`.

+9. **Extract and display data:**
-Use regular expressions (regex) to extract emails and phone numbers from the uploaded resume, and send them to be displayed on the front end (on editor.html).
+   - Use regular expressions (regex) in `app.py` to extract email addresses and phone numbers from the uploaded resume.
+   - Send the extracted data to the front-end for display on the `editor.html` page.